Best Antique Jewelry Website In Style Mag 2006! New Items Every Day!

-Reference - Books of Antique Jewelry & Jewelry History
+Books of Antique & Estate Jewelry

-General Guides to Identifying 19th & 20th C. Jewelry & Family Heirlooms
+General Guides to Identifying Jewelry

 • Warman's Jewelry Identification and Price Guide by Christie Romero.
 An excellent reference guide for jewelry dating from the late 18th through the 20th century.
 Thoroughly researched, well organized in a factual, easy to use presentation.